InternationalTradeAdministration/developerportal/_posts/2013-09-20-consolidated-screening-list.markdown

 <tr>
 <td>address_number</td>
-<td>A number used by OFAC to uniquely identify multiple locations of the Specially Designated Nationals (SDNs)</td>
+<td>A number used to uniquely identify multiple locations of the Specially Designated Nationals (SDNs)</td>
 </tr>

 <tr>